 Aside from obvious physical injuries, this last sign can often be the most telling.
 In many cases, it has been discovered that nursing home staff members told patients not to talk about what they had endured, or even threatened them with worse treatment if they told their loved ones what was going on.

-When it comes to possible nursing home abuse or neglect, it is never too early to talk to an experienced elder law attorney.
+When it comes to possible nursing home abuse or neglect, it is never too early to talk to an experienced nursing home neglect and injury attorney.
 The sooner you take action, the sooner you can stop the abuse.
 At Abrahamson & Uiterwyk, we are available 24/7, and we can come meet with you in person (and in complete confidence) to discuss your situation.

 Considerations for Hiring an Attorney to Address Nursing Home Neglect or Abuse